jube-home/aml-fraud-transaction-monitoring/docs/index.md

 🚀Speed up implementation with hands-on, face-to-face [training](https://www.jube.io/training) from the developer.

-# Open-Source Anti-Money Laundering (AML) Transaction Monitoring
+# Open-Source Anti-Money Laundering (AML) and Fraud Detection Transaction Monitoring

-Jube is an open-source, real-time transaction and event monitoring software designed to support **Anti-Money Laundering (AML)** compliance efforts.
+Jube is an open-source, real-time software designed to support **Anti-Money Laundering (AML)** compliance efforts and Fraud Detection Transaction Monitoring use cases.
 It aligns with the [Jube AML Monitoring Compliance Guidance](https://jube.io/JubeAMLMonitoringComplianceGuidance.pdf), helping organizations adapt to regulatory obligations based on **FATF guidelines** and the **Wolfsberg Principles**.
-While focused on AML, Jube also addresses other transaction monitoring use cases, leveraging similar methodologies with slight variations.
+While focused on AML and Fraud Detection Transaction Monitoring use cases, Jube also addresses other transaction monitoring use cases, leveraging similar methodologies with slight variations.

 ⭐ Please consider giving this project a GitHub star, gratefully received, in advance.

 # Documentation

-The [Jube documentation](https://jube-home.github.io/aml-transaction-monitoring) is comprehensive and designed to cover all features, ensuring there is no undocumented know-how.
+The [Jube documentation](https://jube-home.github.io/aml-fraud-transaction-monitoring) is comprehensive and designed to cover all features, ensuring there is no undocumented know-how.
 It adopts an **instructional style**, providing step-by-step explanations with extensive use of **screenshots** to guide users through each feature.